The England Flag is a red cross on a white background and is also known as St George’s Cross.

 - Flame-retardant and labelled as such.

 - Colourfast.
 Our colours do not run when wet.

 No flag lasts for ever.
 This is a universal truth.

 We regularly receive reports of our standard 110-115gsm knitted polyester flags lasting 12-18 months or longer, but this is not the norm and should not be expected.
-Many customers need to replace their flags every six months or so and most within a year, but in the winter – especially during sustained high winds – this can be much less.

 You can increase the life of any flag by taking it down at night, avoiding flying it during periods of severe weather, and also by ensuring that the flagpole is free of rough patches and protrusions upon which the flag can catch.

 MrFlag® is the only flag maker in the world operated by a Fellow of the Flag Institute.
 This doesn't imply any particular endorsement of us by them (or vice versa) – though we have been a registered trade member since 1992 – it's just a fact.
 MrFlag® was also the very first flag maker in the UK to sell flags online.